Skip to main content

 Stem Cell Transplant for Acute Myeloid Leukemia (AML)

-Doctors can sometimes use a stem cell transplant (SCT), also called a bone marrow transplant, to give higher doses of chemotherapy than could normally be given.
+Doctors can sometimes use a stem cell transplant (SCT), also called a bone marrow transplant, to give higher doses of chemotherapy than normally could be given.
 (Sometimes radiation therapy is given as well.)
 After the treatment is finished, the patient gets an infusion of blood-forming stem cells to restore their bone marrow.

 The blood-forming stem cells used for a transplant can come either from blood or from bone marrow.
 Sometimes stem cells from a baby’s umbilical cord blood are used.

-Allogeneic stem cell transplant
+Allogeneic stem cell transplants

-This is the most common type of SCT used to treat AML.
 In an allogeneic SCT, the stem cells come from someone other than the patient – usually a donor whose tissue type (also known as the HLA type) closely matches the patient’s.
 Tissue type is based on certain substances on the surface of cells in the body.
 Differences in HLA types between the stem cell donor and recipient can cause the body's immune system to react against the cells.
 Therefore, the closer a tissue “match” is between the donor and the recipient, the better the chance the transplanted cells will “take” and begin making new blood cells.

 The best donor is often a close relative, such as a brother or sister, if they are a good match.
 If no close relatives match, stem cells might be available from a matched unrelated donor (MUD), an unrelated volunteer whose tissue type matches that of the patient.
 But the use of stem cells from a MUD is linked to more complications.
 Sometimes umbilical cord stem cells are used.
 These stem cells come from blood drained from the umbilical cord and placenta after a baby is born and the umbilical cord is cut.

 Allogeneic transplants can have serious risks and side effects, so patients typically need to be younger and relatively healthy to be good candidates.
-Another challenge is that it can sometimes be difficult to find a matched donor.
+Another challenge is that it can sometimes be hard to find a matched donor.

 One of the most serious complications of allogeneic SCTs is known as graft-versus-host disease (GVHD).
 It happens when the patient’s immune system is taken over by that of the donor.
 When this happens, the donor immune system may see the patient’s own body tissues as foreign and attack them.